phuchungbhutia/cheatsheets/README.md

 - [Hamlet](cheatsheets/hamlet.md) - A structured reference guide for *Hamlet* by William Shakespeare, including key themes, character analysis, and philosophical insights.
 - [The Alchemist Cheatsheet](cheatsheets/alchemist.md) - A structured reference guide for *The Alchemist* by Paulo Coelho, including key themes, character analysis, and philosophical insights.

+### Marketing

+- [Welcome Email Series Cheatsheet](cheatsheets/email.md) - A structured reference guide for crafting an effective welcome email sequence to boost conversions and engagement.

 ### Mathematics